Learn how to assess the

 In this short video Nick

-describes a traditional timber frame repair technique called a scarf joint that he learnt from
+describes a traditional timber frame repair technique called a scarf joint that

 Traditional Oak Carpenter and tutor Rick Lewis.

-Nick cut away the decayed wood
+worked on a post from a local church.
+He cut away the decayed wood

 and crafted a new 'foot' in locally sourced green oak.
-This was no mean

 The repaired post was returned

-good for another hundred years.
+good for another hundred or so years.